AdobeDocs/experience-platform.en/help/segmentation/api/segment-search.md

 ## Next steps

 After reading this guide you now have a better understanding of how Segment Search works.
-For more information on Segmentation, please read the [Segmentation overview](../home.md).

 ## Appendix {#appendix}